PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 Current prices for credit accounts and allocations are [here][prices].
 [prices]: https://www.icds.psu.edu/roar-restricted-and-roar-collab-price-lists-2025/#

-If you're interested in purchasing credits or allocations, contact us with your requirements at <icds@psu.edu>.
+If you're interested in purchasing credits or allocations, contact us with your requirements or questions at <icds@psu.edu>.